blockchainsllc/in3-docs/docs/Threat-Model-for-Incubed.md

 Servers act as watchdogs and automatically call convict if they receive a wrong blockhash.
 This will cost them some gas to send the transaction.
 If the block is older than 256 blocks, this may even cost a lot of gas since the server needs to put blockhashes into the BlockhashRegistry first.
 But they are incentivized to do so because after successfully convicting, they receive a reward of 50% of the deposit.

-A miner or other attacker could now simply wait for a pending transaction for convict and simply use the data and send the same transaction with a high gas price, which means the transaction would eventually be mined first and the server, after putting so much work into preparing the convict, would get nothing.
+A miner or other attacker could now wait for a pending transaction for convict and simply use the data and send the same transaction with a high gas price, which means the transaction would eventually be mined first and the server, after putting so much work into preparing the convict, would get nothing.

 Solution: